Alumnae Relations and Annual Fund Administrative Assistant

 Work occasionally requires bending to adjust or work with office equipment and calling hardware

-This is a full-time non-exempt position.
-Mills College compensation includes an excellent benefits package with medical/dental/vision/life/LTD insurance/403(b) retirement plan, 10 days vacation the first year, 12 sick days and 10 paid holidays annually.
+This is a full-time, non-exempt position with an FTE of 1.0.
+Salary is commensurate with experience and includes an excellent benefits package including medical/dental/vision/life/LTD insurance, 403(b) retirement plan with college-matching after 6 month qualifying period, 10 days of vacation for year one, 15 days of vacation for years 2-10, and 22 days of vacation years 10+ plus, 12 sick days and 10 paid holidays annually.
 Staff members also receive free admission to campus events, use of the pool, fitness center, and tennis courts.
 Tuition remission is also available after an introductory period.
+Voluntary benefits include: pet insurance, long-term care insurance, legal-assistance insurance, cellular provider discounts and computer hardware discounts.